KerberusPrime/mycryptodevpay/README.md

 MyCryptoDevPay is a web-based platform that provides **transparent, data-driven salary benchmarks** specifically for the crypto/blockchain industry.

-Unlike generic salary sites, we use a **rigorous points-factor evaluation methodology** (adapted from the industry-standard JobLink system) to assess roles based on their actual requirements—not just job titles.
+Unlike generic salary sites, we use a **rigorous points-factor evaluation methodology** (adapted from the industry-standard grading system) to assess roles based on their actual requirements—not just job titles.

 ### The Problem We Solve